saymrwulf/stable-baselines3/notes.md

-2016-07-15T05:48:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2016-08-05T07:10:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (stable-baselines3) 2016-08-05T20:45:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3)
+2016-07-15T05:48:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2016-08-05T07:10:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (stable-baselines3) 2016-08-05T20:45:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2016-08-05T23:44:00 - Minor doc updates: linking to article on quantization (stable-baselines3)